ome/omero-documentation/developers/Omero/Server/SecuritySystem.rst

 Server code
 ~~~~~~~~~~~

-Execution then passes to Omero code, specifically to the interceptors
+Execution then passes to OMERO code, specifically to the interceptors
 and lifecycle methods defined on our session beans.
 This intercepting
-code checks the passed Principal for Omero-specific information.
+code checks the passed Principal for OMERO-specific information.
 If this
 information is available, it is passed into the SecuritySystem through
 the login method.
 Finally, execution is returned to the actual bean
-which can either delegate to Omero services or perform logic themselves.
+which can either delegate to OMERO services or perform logic themselves.

 Interceptors
 ~~~~~~~~~~~~